I completed the build on my 1st 6x45mm several years ago.

 chambered in 243 Winchester.

-I'll order a second for the Axis.
+second for the Axis.

 |Boyds AT-ONE laminated stock

-of wood you've ever seen, but the stock is fully adjustable for length of pull, cheek height, and it's laminated.
+used to, but the stock is fully adjustable for length of pull, cheek height, and it's laminated.

 How this Journey Began